 “Omission To Act”

-W. A. Goolds (Pearmak) Ltd v McConnell IRLR 516.
-“The employers duty to reasonably and promptly afford an opportunity to the employee to obtain redress of any grievance they may have”.
+Once the employee has lodged a letter of grievance with their employer the employer is generally entitled to take what he is told by his employee at “face value.”
+An ‘omission’ to investigate an employee’s grievances adequately and promptly can give rise to the employee making a claim to an Employment Tribunal – W. A. Goolds (Pearmak) Ltd v McConnell IRLR 516 – “The employers duty to reasonably and promptly afford an opportunity to the employee to obtain redress of any grievance they may have”.

 “Deliberate Omission To Act”

-Should the employee make a claim to the Employment Tribunal due to the employer’s “acts and omissions” or “omissions to act” the employee needs to establish in their ET1 what the employer actually failed to do (breach).
+Should the employee make a claim to the Employment Tribunal due to the employer’s “acts” or “omissions” the employee needs to establish in their ET1 what the employer actually failed to do (breach).
 The Employment Tribunal will then look at what steps the employer could and should have undertaken, to have remedied the “breach”.

 “A Fair Grievance Procedure”